 So, you have an ice dam, now what?
 You obviously want to protect your roof from mold and rot, as well as premature wear and tear on your shingles.
-By now you should know what causes ice dams, if not, here is a little primer on ice dams where we explore the basic science behind them.
-Fast treatment of this issue is key in ensuring there is no lasting damage.
-Follow below for more tips on how to treat and prevent ice dams to keep your home safe and dry.
+But, what is an ice dam?
+Ice dams are ridges of ice that form on the lower edges of your roof.
+As the ice melts (or as water sheds off your roof) and freeze, they create an ice dam.
+For more details, this primer on ice dams explores the basic science behind them.
+As a result, fast treatment that addresses ice dams mitigates the risk of lasting damage.
+Finally, to help, the following tips help homeowners treat and prevent ice dams and keep your home dry.

 Shovel Your Roof to Prevent Ice Dams

 Ice dams simply cannot start without a source of heat to cause the excess water.
 When you shovel the snow and ice from your roof, you are creating steps for early prevention.
 Although this does not directly address the underlying problem, shoveling snow can: